 When you’re short on floor space, look upward, and you’ll find plenty of blank space on the walls.
 You can either hang various pictures and posters throughout your home or create a gallery wall (one wall dedicated to a collection of art and photos).
 Read our blog on how to hang pictures on a wall.

 You can also display art in unconventional ways.
-Objects like throw pillows and area rugs can double as splashes of vibrant color — without taking up valuable space.
+Objects like to throw pillows and area rugs can double as splashes of vibrant color — without taking up valuable space.

 Use Mirrors To Make Your Space Bigger